Alvarado08/alvarado08/README.md

 I enjoy working on the web side of things.
 I find myself more immersed in the design and Front-End, but hooking everything together with the Back-End is just something out of this world.
 PHP has been my server side bud to make this possible.

-I would definitely love to get involved in other areas of code!
-I'm currently focused in **Web Development**.
+I love getting involved in other areas of code!
+Currently, I'm focused in **Web Development**.

 * 🚀  I'm working on leveling up my problem solving skills